Understanding Palliative Care

 hormone therapy – drugs that stop the body’s natural hormones from helping some cancers to grow

-immunotherapy – treatment that triggers the body’s own immune system to fight cancer
+immunotherapy – treatment that uses the body’s own immune system to fight cancer

-targeted therapy – drugs that attack specific molecules within cells that help cancer grow.
+targeted therapy – drugs that target specific features of cancer cells to stop the cancer growing.

-The use of a controlled dose of radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
+This uses a controlled dose of radiation to kill or damage cancer cells so they cannot grow, multiply or spread.
 Radiation therapy can shrink tumours or stop them spreading further.
-It can also relieve some symptoms, such as pain from secondary cancer in the bones.
+It can also relieve some symptoms, such as pain from secondary cancers in the bones.
 You can have radiation therapy in different ways and doses.
 It can be given in single or multiple visits.

-Whether you have pain will depend on the location of the cancer and its size.
-People experience pain in different ways and even people with the same type of cancer can experience different levels of pain.
+Whether you have pain will depend on where the cancer is and its size.
+Pain is different for everyone, and even people with the same type of cancer can experience different levels of pain.
 Palliative care services are specifically trained in pain management.
-If you do have pain, they will help you control it as much as possible.
+If you do have pain, they will help you control the distress it is causing as much as possible.

 Many people need a combination of treatments to achieve good pain control.
 Ways to relieve pain include:

-- pain medicines, such as non-steroidal anti-inflammatory drugs and paracetamol for mild pain, and opioids including morphine, oxycodone and fentanyl for strong pain
+- pain medicines, such as non-steroidal anti-inflammatory drugs and paracetamol for mild pain, and opioids (such as morphine, oxycodone, hydromorphone and fentanyl) for strong pain

-- other types of medicine for nerve pain, such as antidepressants, anticonvulsants, or local anaesthetics
+- other types of medicine for nerve pain, such as antidepressants, anticonvulsants and local anaesthetics

 - anti-anxiety drugs for muscle spasms